1ogix/Secant_Method_Generator/README.md

 A secant Method Generator made in c# with Visual Studio IDE WPF framework using .NET 8 It generates the new root with percentage error

+(Executable file can be found on Output under net8.0-windows directory)

 ![image](https://github.com/1ogix/Secant_Method_Generator/assets/140695651/16541a5a-70ae-4fe6-9482-932812ce8aa9)

 Enter a sample function with initial guess X0 and X1